oz-cloudtools-meetup/show-your-emotions-with-rekognition/README.md

     ```

 ## Step 2 - Upload an image to S3 bucket
- - Ready a photo and save it onto your local machine, make sure there is at lease one face in it.
-AWS rekognition service can index up to 100 faces at once, here we keep it simple by letting rekognition index the one prominent face.
+ - Ready a photo and save it onto your local machine, make sure there is at least one face in it.
+AWS Rekognition service can index up to 100 faces at once, here we keep it simple by letting rekognition index the one prominent face.
 Detail shown in step 3.

  - Upload it to your Cloud9 IDE working directory: same directory where .py files resides